bbennett@adrlogic.com | (770) 255-4810

 Mediation Philosophy

-I confer with counsel before mediation to discuss submissions of confidential mediation statements, logistics, and to get their opinion as to how best to approach the case.
-Sometimes parties prefer to go straight to caucus while in others, the parties prefer starting jointly with each side presenting opening statements.
-Other matters to be discussed may include the order of issues to address, what preparatory efforts might be helpful, if there are documents to be exchanged, who should be present and who may participate on standby.
+I meet with legal counsel before the mediation to discuss submissions of confidential mediation statements, logistical details (such as location and format), and to seek counsel’s opinion on the most appropriate approach to the case.
+Sometimes parties prefer to proceed directly to caucus, while at other times, they favor starting jointly with each side presenting opening statements.
+Additional matters for discussion may include preparatory efforts that could be beneficial, the exchange of relevant documents, the use of technology, and who will participate on standby.

-Once the mediation begins, I use a facilitative approach to give each party an opportunity to present their case in their own terms.
-As the mediation progresses, I look for common ground and help the parties to focus on their real interests and priorities in areas where differences remain.
-After I get to know the participants and learn more about their case, I often move to reality testing and eventually evaluation, if requested.
+Once the mediation begins, I use a facilitative approach to provide each party with an opportunity to present their case in their own terms.
+As the mediation progresses, I look for common ground and assist the parties in concentrating on their true interests and priorities.
+After acquainting myself with the participants and gaining a deeper understanding of the case, I often proceed to reality testing and, if requested, to evaluation.